PSFC-HEDP/lettuce/readme.md

 No, I don't know what "feathering" is so please stop asking.

 Not all materials are listed in the user guide.
-You can get an idea for what materials exist by looking at the opacity tables in `/lle/data/opacity_tables`, but note that those won't give you accurate mass numbers or default densities.
+You can get an idea for what materials exist by looking at the opacity tables in `/lle/data/opacity_tables` (*not* `/theory_codes/opacity_tables` as the user guide suggests), but note that those won't give you accurate mass numbers or default densities.
 The complete list of D³He materials is given, to the best of my ability, in [`material.py`](python/material.py).

-The user guide gives a few ways to make custom materials, none of which work.
+The user guide gives a few ways to make custom materials.
+The fancy way is to simply pass multiple material codes in a `&prof` namelist and specify their abundances with `mixfrac`.
+Unfortunately, this only works if both materials are compatible with `iopac=1` (i.e. have an astrophysical table) or both are compatible with `iopac=7` (i.e. are a valid input to aplmix).
+Also, this mixing routine requires aplmix regardless and I don't think I have access to aplmix.
-The real way to make a custom material is
+The more reliable way is to use a negative material code and the `&mater` namelist.
+If in a `&prof` namelist the material code is negative (`-1` conventionally) *or* if `opgrp=user`, then LILAC will expect to see a `&mater` namelist immediately after it.
+This namelist is used to provide additional material information, tho be careful as you need to provide *all* of that information.
+Specificly, you need to provide the material nuclide species and abundances, a positive material code (unclear how this is used), the full opacity table filename (even if this is inferrable from `iopac` and the material code), and the list of radiation energy bins for that opacity table (even tho the opacity table specifies the energy bins and it's the same 48 bins that all of the opacity tables use (the radiation energy bins in each layer must be the same or LILAC will throw a (surprisingly helpful) error message)).

 The IRIS documentation doesn't state what units the inputs must be in.
 In reality they're all SI (velocity in m/s, density in kg/m³, and cetera).
-Note that temperature is in J, not K.
+Note that temperature is in J, not K or keV.